chrisglass/links/README.md

 - [Cargo bloat](https://github.com/RazrFalcon/cargo-bloat) a nifty tool giving you the worst offenders in your build deps for build time/space.
 - [Idiomatic rust](https://github.com/mre/idiomatic-rust)
 - [Jelly](https://github.com/secretkeysio/jelly-actix-web-starter) a "Django-like" framework for Rust
+- [A gentle introduction to Rust](https://stevedonovan.github.io/rust-gentle-intro/) great beginner-friendly tutorial, narrated (as opposed to reference-like)

 ### Python